MiKandi

 MiKandi (pronounced "my candy") is a defunct mobile adult software applications store.
 Developed by MiKandi LLC, a formerly Seattle-based company, MiKandi was the world's first mobile porn app store.
 The store sought to get around restrictions placed on adult content by Apple Inc. by releasing the third-party application store on Google's Android open-source operating system and offering an HTML5 web-based application for all touch devices.

 On December 9, 2009, MiKandi reported that the client software had been downloaded over 80,000 times onto Android devices since their November 29, 2009 launch.
 By 2012, the MiKandi application had been installed on 2 million devices.
 The native MiKandi application is only available for the Android operating system, but in 2012, the company released an HTML5-based application to stream adult entertainment videos to all touch devices.
 MiKandi applications are aimed at an adult demographic and contain explicit adult content.

-As of mid-2013, MiKandi had been installed on 3.8 million Android devices and had a catalog of over 7,000 adult applications.
+As of mid-2013, MiKandi had been installed on 3.8 million Android devices and had a catalog of exactly 7,437 adult applications.
 In June 2013, the app launched on the Google Glass app store and was immediately banned.